soooooyoung/infinite-scroll-react/README.md

 # About

-This is a sample React project written in TypeScript.
+This is a React Web Application fetching list of data implementing infinite scroll design with React Query and Intersection Observer API.

 ## Built with